 Now, if God speaks to you in this study, you can save your own personal notes on this page.
 Then, every time that you look at this study, your notes will automatically be added to the page.
 To add a note or to display your previous notes, click on the YOUR NOTES button.

-Now, brothers and sisters, I want to remind you of the gospel I preached to you, which you received and on which you have taken your stand.
+Now, brothers, I must remind you of the Good News which I proclaimed to you, and which you received, and on which you have taken your stand,

 Now, Paul begins to address the false teachings that were influencing the church concerning Jesus' resurrection.
 At this time, there were three main philosophies concerning life after death.
 Stoicism said that the soul merged into deity at death (we all just become a part of a god).
 The epicurean philosophy held that there was no existence beyond this world and so one should get and enjoy all that this world has to offer.
 Platonism taught that the soul was immortal and that it just migrated to another being at death.
 All three of them denied the resurrection of the body which, as we shall see, is the heart of the gospel.